commercetools/commercetools-dotnet-core-sdk/README.md

 # commercetools-dotnet-sdk

-The commercetools.NET SDK allows developers to work with the commercetools platform in their .NET applications by providing access to the commercetools HTTP API.
+The commercetools.NET SDK allows developers to work effectively with the commercetools platform in their .NET applications by providing typesafe access to the commercetools HTTP API.

+For more documentation please see [the wiki](//github.com/commercetools/commercetools-dotnet-sdk/wiki/commercetools-.NET-SDK-documentation)

 ## Supported Platforms

 * .NET Framework 4.5 and 4.6

 ## Using the SDK

 You will need a commercetools project to use the SDK.
-If you don't already have one, you can [create a free test project](http://admin.sphere.io/) on the commercetools platform and configure the API credentials.
+If you don't already have one, you can [create a free trial project](http://dev.commercetools.com/getting-started.html) on the commercetools platform and configure the API credentials.

-The namespaces in the SDK mirror the sections of the commercetools HTTP API.
+The namespaces in the SDK mirror the sections of the [commercetools HTTP API](http://dev.commercetools.com/http-api.html).
 Access to these namespaces is provided by a fluent interface on the Client class.

 ```cs